Deep Inelastic Processes and the Equations of Motion: Asymmetries

 which generates a $cos 2\phi$ asymmetry decreasing like $Q^{-2}$, hardly distinguishable from another one, arising from the "product" of two chiral-odd functions, as we shall see in a moment.
 Under the approximation just discussed, we predict a sort of "second order" Cahn effect.

 {\bf B) Qiu-Sterman effect}

-An important transverse single spin asymmetry is the one predicted by Qiu and Sterman\cite{qs1,qs2,qs3} (QS) (see also refs. \cite{et,et2,bmt,bmp}).
-This can be observed both in SIDIS and in DY, where one integrates over the transverse momentum, respectively, of the final hadron detected and of the final pair.
+An important transverse single spin asymmetry is the one predicted by Qiu and Sterman (1991, 1992, 1998) (QS) (see also Efremov and Teryaev, 1984, 1985; Boer {\it et al.}, 1998, 2003b).
+This can be observed both in SIDIS and in DY, by integrating over the transverse momentum of the final hadron detected (SIDIS) or of the final pair (DY).
 This is described by the "products"

 the "bar" indicating the antiquark function and $c. c.$ "charge conjugated".
-A similar effect could be observed in $e^+e^-$ annihilation, if one of the the hadrons observed were spinning.
+A similar effect could be observed in $e^+e^-$ annihilation, if one of the final hadrons observed is spinning.
 This asymmetry decreases like $Q^{-1}$.
 Moreover, since $g'_T$ is prevalently T-odd, while $f_1$, ${\bar f}_1$ and $D_{\pi}$ are T-even, the asymmetry is expected to assume an opposite sign in SIDIS and DY.

 {\bf C) Sivers effect}